Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test2_clue_analysis(gemini).md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 3/5
+### Misinformed Clues: 1/5
-**Good - Meets requirements**
+**Poor - Needs significant revision**

-The first clue creates decent productive ambiguity around a dramatic narrative, which can somewhat relate to the song's emotional intensity.
-However, the second clue is too generic ('group of friends,' 'journey') and lacks a subtle connection to the correct answer, diminishing its effectiveness for productive confusion.
+The misinformed clues fail to create productive ambiguity related to 'Bohemian Rhapsody'.
+'Love story' and 'forbidden romance' are entirely unrelated to the song's actual narrative.
+'Group of friends' and 'journey' also bear no resemblance to the song's focus on a single protagonist's internal struggle.
+These clues are vague but lack any relevant connection to the correct answer, thus failing to create 'productive confusion' as intended by the criteria; instead, they are simply misleading in a non-constructive way.

 ✅ Strengths:
 - Attempt to create ambiguity